2. Check out PCH: Pacific Coast Highway is a sun-drenched road that hugs the coastline and is undoubtedly one of L.A.’s signature drives.

 5. Get photographed with a star: Speaking of movie stars (and other pop culture figures), at Madame Tussauds Hollywood you never know which famous wax figure will be on display near the box office entrance off Hollywood Boulevard, a free photo opp waiting to happen.
 For example, in the fall of 2011, the attraction featured Robert Pattinson for a limited time, to the delight of Twilight fans everywhere.

 6. Walk the walk in Venice: Chainsaw jugglers, swamis on rollerblades, street dancers…the most amazing street entertainers in the world are at Venice Beach.
-Get the local’s perspective on Venice.

 7. Window shop Rodeo Drive: Treasure hunt and star gaze along famed Rodeo Drive in tony Beverly Hills, home of the rich and super rich.
-See other shopping neighborhoods in L.A.

 8. Watch TV live: Be a part of a studio audience for your favorite television shows and game shows like Jeopardy! and Wheel of Fortune.
 Tickets are free, but must be obtained in advance.
-Get on a game show.

 9. Treepeople: This L.A.-based nonprofit organization has helped spearhead the ecotourism industry by offering numerous opportunities for visitors to volunteer.
 For more than 30 years, Treepeople has helped plant and care for trees, while educating people about the environment.